Commercial Diving Training Facilities

 Our custom-designed, modern facilities include onsite open dive quarries, decompression chambers, high-tech diving helmets, modern classrooms, and fully-equipped technical labs.
 These will give you real-world experience, allowing you the opportunity to develop the professional skill set prospective employers are looking for.

-Our satellite campus near Allentown, PA utilizes the 40-acre LaFarge Dragon Quarry with depths of 280 feet.
-This is the deepest dive training facility in the United States.
-When we acquired the LaFarge Dragon Quarry in 2013, we specifically designed it to train students to meet the requirements of the DCBC International Unrestricted Commercial Dive Certification.
-By learning in water depths of up to 280 feet, students will make dives up to 165 feet deep to develop the professional and qualitative experience required by prospective employers.
+The Divers Academy International® Satellite Campus near Allentown, PA utilizes the deepest dive training facility in the United States: the 40-acre LaFarge Dragon Quarry with depths of 280 feet.
+This dive training facility is designed to train students to meet the requirements of the Diver Certification Board of Canada (DCBC), International Unrestricted Commercial Diver Certification.
+At this campus, students will make dives up to 165 feet deep to develop the professional and qualitative experience required by prospective employers.

-This facility consists of a large 50’ X 50’ barge diving complex that hosts two hyperbaric chambers, a Class II diving bell, multiple underwater deep dive platforms, and deep dive specialty equipment and gear within a 60’ X 40’ barn style barge complex.
+This facility consists of a large, 50’ x 50’ barge diving complex that hosts two 54 inch hyperbaric chambers, a Class II diving bell, multiple underwater deep dive platforms and deep dive specialty equipment and gear within a 60’ x 40’ barn style barge complex.